 Of the initial list of headliners released by Jazz Winnipeg, only one of the five artists, Chris Botti, even closely resembles jazz – a term so generously employed here that one should be clear to deduct it on a tax return.
 And while these folk, pop, and rock artists are conceivably being paid between $50,000 and $100,000 dollars per night, it should not be surprising why – as revealed in a recent meeting between festival organizers and union members – Falk has paid local musicians as little as $14.29 per player, per show.

 And while some younger and beginning musicians and groups may play for virtually nothing, experienced local musicians simply pass on insulting offers.
 All the while, a once-diverse festival gets less and less diverse in terms of jazz and local participation, and more and more profit-focused.

 If board members would like to change course and take such concerns seriously, the artistic director must be replaced with someone who has a learned background in jazz.
 An artistic director for a major jazz festival should not require listening parties in order to understand the basics.
 They should know this music inside and out.

-Next, the focus of the festival should be primarily musicians of the jazz genre – headliners should include living legends like Ron Carter, Roy Haines, Wayne Shorter, and Dick Hyman.
+Next, the focus of the festival should be primarily musicians of the jazz genre – headliners should include living legends like Ron Carter, Roy Haines, Wayne Shorter, Dick Hyman, Curtis Fuller, Jimmy Cobb and Herbie Hancock.
 This is not to say other, jazz-influenced genres – namely soul, R&B, funk, and blues rock – should not be included.
 They absolutely should.
 But not as the primary focus and main beneficiaries of funding.

 Finally, the leadership must once again reach out to the disregarded and underpaid local musicians.